MWDelaney/bootstrap-3-shortcodes/readme.txt

 For questions, support, or to contribute to this plugin, check out [our GitHub project](https://github.com/filipstefansson/bootstrap-3-shortcodes)

-####Updated for Bootstrap 3.2
+####Updated for Bootstrap 3.3.x
-Now supporting the changes to Responsive Utilities introduced in Bootstrap 3.2!
+Tested and working in the latest version of Bootstrap!

 If you like this plugin, check out our companion plugin for Font Awesome, [Font Awesome Shortcodes](http://www.wordpress.org/plugins/font-awesome-shortcodes/)